i2p/i2p.www/i2p2www/spec/plugin.rst

                                                      from Jetty API changes.
 router.jar             Router                        Only plugins using router context will need;
                                                      most will not
-sam.jar                SAM API                       No plugin should need streaming.jar          Streaming Implementation      Most plugins will need systray.jar            URL Launcher                  Most plugins should not need
+routerconsole.jar      Console libraries             No plugin should need, not a public API sam.jar                SAM API                       No plugin should need streaming.jar          Streaming Implementation      Most plugins will need systray.jar            URL Launcher                  Most plugins should not need